 Rarely, some watch straps are sold without buckles, so check the listing before you buy.
 You don’t want to end up buying a nice strap only to find out you must also buy a buckle to go along with it.
 On the other hand, you might want to replace the standard buckle with a new one that matches your case.
 Most replacement watch strap hardware is brushed or stainless steel, so if you have a watch case that is neither of those two colors, you might want to look into getting matching hardware somewhere else.
 Common other colors include gold, rose gold and black.

 5. Get the right material

-Lastly, we have collected most of the reasonably priced strap options on our Amazon Store page.
+Lastly, we have collected popular strap options on our Amazon Store page.
 Basically, if it has a ton of 5 star reviews and a good price, you’ll find it on there.
 We’ve got lists for NATO straps, leather, silicone, canvas, & Apple Watch straps.

 If you’re interested in more watch strap fashion, check out our other guides: